RipCurrent/ripcurrent.github.ie/Azure.md

 <a name="ServicePrincipals" />

 ### Service Principals
+- Local representation of global application in a specific tenant
 - Service principals are a Microsoft Entra application resource you create within your tenant to perform unattended resource and service level operations.
 - They're a unique type of user identity with an application ID and password or certificate.
-- A service principal has only those permissions necessary to perform tasks defined by the roles and permissions for which it is assigned.
+- A service principal has only those permissions necessary to perform tasks defined by the roles and permissions for which it is assigned. (defines what an application can do in a tenant)

 <a name="EnterpriseApplications" />